 Mountaintop 70L: Best travel backpack for camping and trekking

-Fortunately, the Mountaintop 70L Hiking Backpack can serve as your rugged companion on such endeavours.
+Fortunately, the Mountaintop 70L Hiking Backpack can serve as your rugged companion on such endeavors.

 Comfort is absolutely paramount when setting off on a hike, carrying a weighty pack with all you need for daily life, plus emergencies.
 Plus your temporary home.
 And your luxuries.
 Wait, don’t let us put you off.
 The Mountaintop 70L is built with this in mind:

-It possesses space for two weeks worth of clothes, 3L of water, food, shampoo and conditioner, first aid kit, sleeping bag, portable stove… Well, you get the idea.
+It possesses space for two weeks’ worth of clothes, 3L of water, food, shampoo and conditioner, a first aid kit, a sleeping bag, a portable stove… Well, you get the idea.
 It can hold just about everything you need for a long old walk in the woods.